 Our research innovates and intersects across fields of health, education and technology to offer a holistic view of young children and their digital experiences.

-The heart of our research program is our Longitudinal Family Cohort Study – a seven-year study of 3000 Australian families, focussing on children from birth to eight years of age.
+The heart of our research program is our Australian Children of the Digital Age (ACODA) Longitudinal Study – a seven-year study of 3000 Australian families, focussing on children from birth to eight years of age.
 The study is designed to provide us with the big picture; and to identify potential problems and unmet possibilities associated with digital technologies in early childhood.
 We’ll document and track digital engagement in the early years of life and their effects on the Healthy, Educated and Connected lives of young children.

 A range of cross-disciplinary projects, all connected, will provide evidence to address three key matters for digital children and inform three key areas of impact: